-She has appeared in the High Court, the Court of Appeal, the House of Lords, and the Privy Council and before the European Court of Justice.
+She has appeared in the High Court, the CAT, the Court of Appeal, the House of Lords, and the Privy Council and before the European Court of Justice and before the DIFC Courts.
 She also appears frequently before arbitrators in a broad range of disputes both in the UK and abroad.

 Sara is recommended as a leading "new silk" in the fields of Commercial Litigation, Commodities, International Arbitration, and Shipping by The Legal 500 2012, and by Chambers and Partners (2013) in the Shipping & Commodities category where she is described as a "clear favourite with instructing solicitors who appreciate her provision of first-rate, clear and effective advice without fuss".
 Prior to taking silk she was listed as a Leading Junior for Shipping and Commodities in Chambers and Partners (UK Guide 2012) where she is described as "persuasive and possessed of a great ability for presentation", she was also recommended in the Legal 500 (2011) for Commercial Litigation, Commodities and International Arbitration.
 She was named by The Lawyer magazine as one of the "Hot 100" for 2009.

 She was instructed for the insurers in "The Front Comor" (West Tankers v Allianz SpA), an important case before the ECJ on the compatibility with EU law of anti-suit injunctions to enforce arbitration clauses.

 Sara lectures frequently, particularly on arbitration, jurisdiction and conflicts of law and sanctions.
 She is the European editor of The White Book (English civil procedure rules) and also edits the sections dealing with service out of the jurisdiction, jurisdictional challenges, and depositions and evidence for foreign courts.